gin66/FastAccelStepper/README.md

 ### ESP32S3

-This stepper driver uses mcpwm/pcnt modules.
-Can drive up to 4 motors.
-Tested with 2 motors (not by me).
+This stepper driver uses mcpwm/pcnt + rmt modules.
+Can drive up to 8 motors.
+Tested with 6 motors (not by me).

-Apparently the ESP32S3's rmt module is similar to esp32c3 with 4 instead of 2 channels.
-Theoretically can drive 4 more steppers.
+The ESP32S3's rmt module is similar to esp32c3 with 4 instead of 2 channels and with different register names.

 ### ESP32C3